What is a Nature Strip?

 Nature strips are the piece of land situated between the edge of a road and a property boundary.

-This land is managed by Council as part of the road reserve, but it is often maintained by residents.
-A typical nature strip has grass with street trees planted at intervals along the strip.
+This land is owned by Council as part of the road reserve, but it is usually maintained by residents.

-- Locations for services such as telephone, gas, water and sewerage, as well as power (above ground poles, or below ground)
+- Accommodating services such as telephone, gas, water and sewerage, as well as power (above ground poles, or below ground)

-- Footpaths for pedestrians, prams and other community members
+- Footpaths and transport for pedestrians, prams and other community members

 - Open lines of sight for vehicle traffic, cyclists and pedestrians

 - Access for postal and service maintenance staff, as well as bin collection